ropensci/roweb3/content/blog/2016-05-25-software-sustanability-ropensci.md

 developers in some way.
 This is part of the larger sustainability discussion, since this is the way that open source projects can gain more resources and reduce the amount of work that they have to do internally.

 Any thoughts, comments, or suggestions are welcome.
-This is also cross-posted on [Dan's blog](https://danielskatzblog.wordpress.com/2016/05/25/software-sustainability-research-with-ropensci/)